Speck Unveils Line of Protective Antimicrobial Cases for iPhone 12, iPhone 12 mini, iPhone 12 Pro and iPhone 12 Pro Max

 Speck is more than a product company; we're a community pursuing a future of possibility.
 Since 2001, Speck has been creating award-winning products ranging from phone cases to accessories to soft goods that integrate seamlessly into your lifestyle.
 Designed to go with you wherever the road leads, each product is deliberately created to make an impact-and take one.
 Whether you're working, playing, or exploring, we're meeting you at each juncture with thoughtful design and innovative technology that helps you squeeze the most out of every moment for a Life, Better Lived.
 Our roots are in the heart of Silicon Valley, a place where big ideas are transformed into great products.
 Our community inspires us to craft masterfully-engineered items that enhance every single day.
 We believe in demanding more from life, which means focusing on the details so that you can protect what matters to you.

 Find out how Speck helps you connect with what's important.
 For a Life, Better Lived.
-Get to know us at speckproducts.co.uk
+Get to know us at speckprodcucts.eu

 Logo - https://mma.prnewswire.com/media/178443/speck_logo.jpg